Gurenax/really-useful-git-commands/README.md

 ```

 ### <a id="UndoTheLastGitCommit"></a>Undo the last `git commit`
-Warning: Create a new branch before rebasing.
-Once the undo is done, you will lose all files and changes pertaining to that commit you had to undo.
-You cannot undo an undo not unless you have a backup branch.
+Warning: Create a new branch before rebasing to undo the last commit.
+Never rebase a public/shared branch.
 ```
 git rebase -i head~2
 # Then delete the 2nd line (e.g. pick XXXXXXX desription)